strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.2.x-to-4.3.x.md

 # v4.2.x to v4.3.x migration guide

 The Strapi v4.2.x to v4.3.x migration guide upgrades versions of v4.2.x and above to v4.3.x.
-This migration guide is needed for all users who are using the default SQLite database config in their application.
-The migration to 4.3.x consists of 3 steps:
+This migration guide is needed for all TypeScript users who are using the default SQLite database configuration in their application.
+The migration to 4.3.3 consists of 3 steps:

 - Upgrading the application dependencies
 - Updating the database configuration script